New! KERB is now cooking up a storm five days a week from their new home in Lewis Cubitt Square

-If the weather cooperates, and you want to enjoy your food alfresco, there are benches in Granary Square.
+If the weather cooperates, and you want to enjoy your food alfresco, there are benches and tables dotted around the square.
 Or pick a spot along the canal for lunch with a view.

 We caught up with food visionary Petra Barran – the lady behind London’s most popular street food collective, to find out what she had to say about KERB King’s Cross and why the two go perfectly together.